Husan: Post-1967

 Since the Six-Day War in 1967, Husan has been under Israeli occupation.
 As a result of the restrictions following the occupation, many people in Husan have become unemployed, and the economic situation has severely declined, forcing many to work in the service sector and in agriculture to earn a living.
 Since 1996, Husan has been governed by a village council which is currently administrated by ten members appointed by the Palestinian Authority.
-Under the Oslo Accords, 7.2% of Husan’s land was classified as Area B, the remaining 92.8% as Area C.
+Under the Oslo Accords, 7.2% of Husan's land was classified as Area B, the remaining 92.8% as Area C.

 The population in the 1967 census conducted by the Israeli authorities was 1,149.
 In 1978, Husan had a total land area of 7,134 dunam.
-Since the establishment of Betar Illit and land expropriations by the Israeli Defense Forces, the town has been downsized to 1,425 1,425 dunam.
+Since the establishment of Betar Illit and land expropriations by the Israel Defense Forces, the town has been downsized to 1,425 1,425 dunam.

 On October 27, 1996, Hilmi Shusha, a 10 or 11-year-old Palestinian boy was beaten unconscious by an Israeli settler, after an incidence of alleged stone-throwing at passing vehicles.
 He died of his injuries the following day.
 In the months of January and February 2017, regional highway 375 nearest Husan was again the scene of frequent stone-throwing at passing Israeli motorists with some injuries reported.
 The incidents led to measures by the IDF to ensure the safety of Israelis driving in the area.